Deep image prior: Inpainting

+The intuition behind this is that the loss is computed only on the known pixels in the image, and the network is going to learn enough about the image to fill in unknown parts of the image even though the computed loss doesn't include those pixels.
+This strategy is used to remove image watermarks by treating the watermark as missing pixels in the image.

 Flash–no-flash reconstruction

 This approach may be extended to multiple images.
 A straightforward example mentioned by the author is the reconstruction of an image to obtain natural light and clarity from a flash–no-flash pair.
 Video reconstruction is possible but it requires optimizations to take into account the spatial differences.